Bloom Watch

 • Flowers typically start opening around 7 pm and are in full bloom by 10 pm.

-Bloom Night | History
+Bloom Night History

-It has a hallowed place in Tohono O’odham storytelling, has inspired folk songs, paintings, thousands of photographs, and even a perfume.
+It has a hallowed place in Tohono O’odham storytelling and has inspired folk songs, paintings, thousands of photographs, and even a perfume.
 The Night Blooming Cereus, Peniocereus greggi, the aptly nick-named “The Queen of the Night”, creates an elusive flower, blooming en masse only one night of the year.
 Opening slowly at dusk, the beautiful palm-sized flower wilts within a few hours of sunrise.

 Tohono Chul, a non-profit botanical garden and nature preserve on Tucson’s northwest side, has the largest private collection of Peniocereus greggi in the world.
 Native to Southwestern North America, the cactus looks like a bunch of dead sticks most of the year, only revealing its spectacular flower in the heat of the early Tucson summer.